pingcap/docs-cn/dev/reference/tools/tidb-lightning/overview.md

     There are two kinds of engine files: *data engines* and *index engines*, each corresponding to two kinds of KV pairs: the row data and secondary indices.
 Normally, the row data are entirely sorted in the data source, while the secondary indices are out of order.
 Because of this, the data engines are uploaded as soon as a batch is completed, while the index engines are imported only after all batches of the entire table are encoded.

-6. After all engines associated to a table are imported, `tidb-lightning` performs a checksum comparison between the local data source and those calculated from the cluster, to ensure there is no data corruption in the process, and tells TiDB to `ANALYZE` all imported tables, to prepare for optimal query planning.
+6. After all engines associated to a table are imported, `tidb-lightning` performs a checksum comparison between the local data source and those calculated from the cluster, to ensure there is no data corruption in the process; tells TiDB to `ANALYZE` all imported tables, to prepare for optimal query planning; and adjusts the `AUTO_INCREMENT` value so future insertions will not cause conflict.

+    The auto-increment ID of a table is computed by the estimated *upper bound* of the number of rows, which is proportional to the total file size of the data files of the table.
+Therefore, the final auto-increment ID is often much larger than the actual number of rows.
+This is expected since in TiDB auto-increment is [not necessarily allocated sequentially](/dev/reference/mysql-compatibility.md#auto-increment-id).

 7. Finally, `tidb-lightning` switches the TiKV cluster back to "normal mode", so the cluster resumes normal services.